 In a pure comparative fault system, an injured party can receive damages even if they are 99% at fault for an accident.

-Never hesitate to meet with an experienced Sarasota personal injury lawyer.
+Never hesitate to meet with an experienced Sarasota personal injury attorney.
 Most work on a contingency fee basis meaning they only get paid when you do.

-If you are concerned, schedule an initial consultation to speak with a lawyer and ask about their fee schedule.
-At Shapiro l Delgado l Hofmann, we offer a complimentary consultation and work on a contingency fee basis.
+If you are concerned, schedule an initial consultation to speak with one of our personal injury lawyers in Sarasota and ask about their fee schedule.
+At the law firm of Shapiro l Delgado l Hofmann, we offer a complimentary consultation and work on a contingency fee basis.